Vishwanath-Ojha/Notification-System/QUICKSTART.md

 # Quick Start Guide

 Get everything running in just a second.
-Simply visit notification-system-vn-ojha.vercel.app to access the web application as it is deployed globally.
+Simply visit:- notification-system-vn-ojha.vercel.app to access the web application as it is deployed globally.

 ## To run it on your local machine: